To mark Fashion Revolution Day this year, we kicked off ZERRIN’s talk series at The Cocoon Space (an initiative by TaFF) at Design Orchard!

 The founder and designer of Maisha Concept, a third-generation Kenyan by birth and of Indian origin who became interested in fabrics from a very young age.
 Born and raised in Nairobi, Rakhee was particularly close to her father, who manufactured and distributed a variety of textiles.
 Rakhee was exposed to textiles and prints from an early age.
 Subsequently, from there she started designing and stitching pieces for self-use.
 Over the years, seeing the world this way through curious eyes sparked her desire to link her African heritage and contemporary design credentials to create something truly unique.

 We appreciate sustainability in the fashion industry is a HUGE topic and there’s lots of angles and ground to cover.
 However, our first talk was really just the tip of the iceberg.
 Here are a few takeaways from our speakers that we felt really stood out:

 – Our relationship with the things we buy is key.
 We need to say a pledge to new items of clothing.
 ‘Marry’ anything new that is going to come into our wardrobes and promise that we will wear and treasure it for a long time. – Laura Francois

 – If you don’t love it, leave it!
 Beyond supporting brands with sustainable practices, we need to truly love what we’re buying in order to shop more responsibly.
 We need a mentality shift! – Selina Maya

-- The words ‘ethical’, ‘sustainable’ and ‘conscious’ can mean different things to different brand’s or people, but ultimately it’s important, to be fully conscious, for brands to be looking at their impact across the spectrum (human rights + environmentally friendly production practices). - Anisa Johnny
+– The words ‘ethical’, ‘sustainable’ and ‘conscious’ can mean different things to different brands or people.
+However, ultimately it’s important to be fully conscious.
+More so, brands have to look at their impact across the spectrum (human rights + environmentally friendly production practices). – Anisa Johnny

-A HUGE thank you again to everyone who attended and came to support.
+A HUGE thank you again to everyone who attended and came to support our Fashion Revolution Day talks.
 We hope you left inspired and made some new connections with like-minded individuals who care about the same topic!